MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/dimensionattribute-data-type-assl.md

 |Derived elements|[Attribute](objects/attribute-element-assl.md) ([Attributes](collections/attributes-element-assl.md) collection of [Dimension](objects/dimension-element-assl.md))|

 ## Remarks
- The following restrictions apply when running the service in DeploymentMode configuration property values of 1 and 2 (SharePoint and Tabular modes, used to run [!INCLUDE[ssGemini](../../../includes/ssgemini-md.md)] and tabular model databases):
+ The following restrictions apply when running the service in DeploymentMode configuration property values of 1 and 2 (SharePoint and Tabular modes, used to run Power Pivot and tabular model databases):

 -   Usage element only accepts KEY or REGULAR values.